-You will have access to the course for 3 weeks.
-You can go through the material at your own pace during that time frame.
-There are not set log in times.
-Instead it is entirely self-paced.
+The course is online in a private ‘classroom’.
+You will have access to the course for 4 weeks.
+The course is designed with 3 main sections and several lessons under each section.
+It is not a video course, instead you log in to read the material and ask me questions at your own pace.
 It is designed to allow you ample time to get through the content and practice.
 Some students spend a little time each day, while others spend chunks of time on the weekends.
 The course includes numerous photo examples of everyday life for each section.
 Each section includes a Q&A area for you to ask more questions about that particular topic and receive an answer from me.
-You will be encouraged to share your photos throughout the course for discussion with other students.
+You will be encouraged to share your photos on a private group page throughout the course for discussion with other students.

 What this class is not: